Racial Justice at UUCMC

 Our Racial Justice Task Force has been and will continue to be pursuing many different avenues that will aid us in this endeavor.

-- Supporting Black Lives Matter
+- Supporting Black Lives Matter (including our Statement of Conscience on Racial Justice)

 - Voices of Black Experience